eddmann/eddmann.github.io/_posts/2021/2021-03-24-advent-of-code-2016-day-2-bathroom-security.md

 ---
 layout: post
 title: 'Advent of Code 2016 - Day 2 - Bathroom Security'
-meta: 'Solving the Advent of Code 2016 Day 2 puzzle using Python'
+meta: 'Solving the Advent of Code 2016 Day 2 puzzle using Python.'
 tags: advent-of-code advent-of-code-2016 python
 ---

-On the second day of Advent of Code 2016 we are asked to work out what a bathroom code is based on the supplied instructions.
+On the second day of Advent of Code 2016, we are asked to work out what a bathroom code is based on the supplied instructions.

 <!--more-->

 ## Part 1

-For part one we are required to follow our input (instructions _UDLR_ per keycode) based on a _3x3 1-9_ keypad.
+For part one, we are required to follow our input (instructions _UDLR_ per keycode) based on a _3x3 1-9_ keypad.
-We begin by generating a dictionary lookup of the supplied keypad based on _x, y_ cordinates to their related key.
+We begin by generating a dictionary lookup of the supplied keypad based on _x, y_ coordinates to their related key.
-In a similiar mannor to how we used Complex numbers to represent x, y coordinates in the previous solution, we will be doing the same here.
+In a similar manner to how we used complex numbers to represent _x, y_ coordinates in the previous solution, we will be doing the same here.

 ```python
 def generate_keypad(input):